sethsot/P5_Sentiment-Analysis/README.md

 * The dataset is made up of short tweets on the Covid vaccine.
 * There were 5 columns (tweet_id, safe_text, label, agreement, and text_length.
 * There were 10,000 rows in the train dataset.

+### Variable definition:
+* tweet_id: Unique identifier of the tweet
+* safe_tweet: Text contained in the tweet.
+Some sensitive information has been removed like usernames and urls
+* label: Sentiment of the tweet (-1 for negative, 0 for neutral, 1 for positive)
+* agreement: The tweets were labeled by three people.
+Agreement indicates the percentage of the three reviewers that agreed on the given label.

 ## Installation: <a name="installation:"></a>
 * transformers==4.35.0